BhanuchandarSadineni/Bhanuchandar-Sadineni/README.md

 I am a **Staff Software Engineer** and Full-Stack Technologist based in the Greater Chicago Area.
 I specialize in designing, building, and delivering high-scale, cloud-native enterprise systems, with a deep specialization in distributed backend architectures, microservices, and financial technology platforms.

-With a results-oriented mindset and a passion for engineering modernization, I leverage technologies like Java, Kubernetes, and AWS to build resilient systems that power modern enterprise workflows and secure financial services.
+With a results-oriented mindset and a passion for engineering modernization, I leverage technologies like Java, Kubernetes, and AWS to build resilient systems that power modern enterprise workflows.

 ---